 The Wildflower Garden (EYFS)

-Welcome to Spring 2 at John Clifford from all the Foundation Stage Team in The Wildflower Garden.
-We are excited to jump into teaching and learning with our new topic,
+Welcome to Summer 1 at John Clifford from all the Foundation Stage Team.
+We are excited to jump into teaching and learning with our new topic, ‘Growing and Changing’.

 Over the half term, we will also be learning: